 - A national staff to assist schools in establishing and maintaining their chapters.

-We believe NEHS will provide schools the opportunity to recognize student accomplishments and create a vehicle to involve all students in leadership development and service
+NEHS provides schools with the opportunity to recognize student accomplishments and create a vehicle to involve all students in leadership development and service.

 The idea for this new organization evolved from discussions between the leaders of NASSP and NAESP, two national organizations for educational leadership.
 NASSP currently administers two secondary-level Honor Societies, the National Honor Society and the National Junior Honor Society, and will manage NEHS.
 NAESP has assisted in the development of the current structure and organization of NEHS.

 What will the costs be to schools and students?

 - A chartering fee to establish the chapter – resources including a handbook and a formal charter document are provided for this fee Cost: $125 (this is a one-time fee as long as the chapter retains an active affiliation with the national office).
 A special introductory fee of $100 (a 20% discount) is available for schools chartering before June 30, 2008